houndstooth/houndstoothcraft/README.md

 The key difference between a [pattern](#pattern) and a setting:

 - settings are focused; they each configure one specific aspect of a pattern, such as its colors, view, or grid.
-Yes, a specific aspect such as this may have various facets, e.g. the view has `rotateViewAboutCanvasCenter` and `zoom`, but these are still aspectually related.
+Yes, a specific aspect such as this may have various facets, e.g. the view has `rotationAboutCanvasCenter` and `zoom`, but these are still aspectually related.
 - patterns are heterogenous; they are collections of such focused settings.

 For clarity and brevity, avoid referring to instances of patterns and settings by using the words "pattern" or "setting" as modifiers on other generic nouns, e.g. "a settings object", or a "pattern structure".
 The latter case in particular would undesirably overload the word "structure" to refer to both instances and a class (the all-important `PATTERN_STRUCTURE`).
 The words "pattern" and "setting" alone, used as nouns, should suffice to refer to instances of patterns and settings.
 This naming scheme may seem a bit odd in the case of settings, given that the word is plural, but I think in the end we will find that considering e.g. `colorSettings` to be a "setting" itself will cause less headaches than any alternative nomenclature.